 If you are suffering from any combination of the following symptoms, we suggest you make an appointment for an evaluation with Dr. Williams so that he can work with you to create a plan to get you back to health:

 - Unexplained headaches

 - Disruption of the sleep of a bed partner

 If you suspect you are suffering from OSA/sleep apnea, it is important to be evaluated for the condition because the medical complications associated with this disorder can be quite severe and include high blood pressure, heart disease, and stroke.
 Because of the severity of these risks, many medical plans offer coverage for the diagnosis and treatment of OSA.

-Treatment for Sleep Apnea in North Conway, NH
+Treatment for Sleep Apnea in North Conway and Littleton, NH

 The surgical treatment for sleep apnea can be very effective and vastly improve a patient’s quality of life and overall health.
 If you believe your health would be improved with surgical treatment for your sleep apnea at our practice, or if you have been recommended for sleep apnea treatment, please contact us to schedule a consultation with Dr. Williams.
 We work closely with other members of our patient’s care team to develop a successful treatment plan for you so that you (and your partner) can finally get the uninterrupted sleep you need!